shayanpourvatan/HelloKotlin/README.md

 ```

-in above sample we create one method and one property to String class, and we can use it like:
+in above sample we create one method and one property into String class, and we can use it like:

 ```
 val name : String = "Name"